Keeping Roads Safe: How To Report A Drunk Driver

 Reporting the driver to 911 is a crucial first step, but knowing what to do next is equally important.
 Follow these guidelines to handle the situation effectively and stay safe while helping law enforcement address the issue:

-- Make sure you follow the dispatcher’s instructions and avoid addressing the issue yourself, as it might compromise your safety or escalate the situation.
+• Follow the dispatcher’s instructions and refrain from addressing the issue yourself, as it may compromise your safety or escalate the situation.

-Since this is an emergency, the police will act quickly to locate the drunk driver and determine the best course of action.
+Since this is an emergency, the police will act quickly to locate the drunk driver and determine an appropriate course of action.
 This usually involves observing the vehicle first for any signs of drunk driving.

 If the authorities decide to stop a vehicle, they will approach the driver and may conduct field sobriety tests to assess the driver’s balance, coordination, and attention.
 They can also require the driver to take a preliminary breath test to measure their blood alcohol concentration (BAC).